Andyccs/sport-news-retrieval/README.md

 ```
 ## Classifier

-First, we install all requirements for crawler by using the following command:
+First, we install all requirements for classifier by using the following command:

 ```Shell
 $ pip install -r classifier/requirements.txt